Stuycs-K/project03-final-10-chene-chend0-lina/README.md

 (1) Play              (2) View Logs              (3) Quit
 ```

-In game, you will have the option to hit (toggled by s) or stand (toggled by s).
+In game, you will have the option to hit (toggled by h) or stand (toggled by s).
 ```sh
 (H)it or (Stand):
 ```